FRRouting/frr/doc/user/pbr.rst

    Strip inner vlan tags from matched packets.
 The Linux Kernel provider does not currently support packet mangling, so this field will be ignored unless another provider is used.
 It is invalid to specify both a `strip` and `set vlan` action.

+.. clicmd:: match pcp (0-7)

+   Match packets according to the 802.1Q Priority Code Point.
+Zero is the default (nominally, "best effort").
+Note that the Linux kernel provider does not support matching PCPs, so this field will be ignored unless other providers are used.

+.. clicmd:: match vlan (1-4094)

+   Match packets according to their VLAN (802.1Q) identifier.
+Note that VLAN IDs 0 and 4095 are reserved.
+The Linux kernel provider does not provide VLAN-matching facilities, so this field will be ignored unless other providers are used.

+.. clicmd:: match vlan (tagged|untagged|untagged-or-zero)

+   Match packets according to whether or not they have a VLAN tag.
+Use `untagged-or-zero` to also match packets with the reserved VLAN ID of 0 (indicating an untagged frame which includes other 802.1Q fields).
+The Linux kernel provider does not provide VLAN-matching facilities, so this field will be ignored unless other providers are used.

 .. clicmd:: set nexthop-group NAME